warsdd/web_project_3/README.md

 The third project of the ***Practicum by Yandex*** Web Development course.

-All of the elements are designed to be displayed correctly on popular screen sizes.
+All of the elements are designed to be displayed correctly on popular screen sizes (1280px, 768px, 320px).

 [See the live Github page here](https://warsdd.github.io/web_project_3/)